Auto Grad Functions

 Differentiable Black-box Optimizer (DBB)

-Diffenretiable black-box (DBB) optimizer function [2] estimates gradients from interpolation, replacing the zero gradients.
-For differentiable block-box, the objective function is linear and constraints are known and fixed, but the cost vector need to be predicted from contextual data.
+DBB [2] estimates gradients via interpolation, replacing the zero gradients of the linear program solver.
+The objective function is linear with known, fixed constraints, and the cost vector is predicted from contextual data.

 class pyepo.func.blackboxOpt(optmodel, lambd=10, processes=1, solve_ratio=1, dataset=None)

-An autograd module for differentiable black-box optimizer, which yield an optimal solution and derive a gradient.
+An autograd module for differentiable black-box optimizer, which yields an optimal solution and derive a gradient.

-For differentiable block-box, the objective function is linear and constraints are known and fixed, but the cost vector needs to be predicted from contextual data.
+For differentiable black-box, the objective function is linear and constraints are known and fixed, but the cost vector needs to be predicted from contextual data.

-The block-box approximates the gradient of the optimizer by interpolating the loss function.
+The black-box approximates the gradient of the optimizer by interpolating the loss function.
 Thus, it allows us to design an algorithm based on stochastic gradient descent.

 Reference: <https://arxiv.org/abs/1912.02175>